asudakova/furniking/README.md

 # furniking

-website for a restaurant using html, scss and js
+website for a furniture shop using html, scss and js

 https://asudakova.github.io/furniking/